 And, without even donning her red shoes, she hastened away from the beautiful orchard.
 On she walked and walked.

 Soon, her feet were sore, and she sat down for a rest.
-Then, a crow swooped down in front of her and began to peck the seeds on the ground.
+Then, a crow swooped down in front of her and began to peck at the seeds on the ground.

 Gerda asked the crow if he had seen Kai.